 The issue-centric narrative and serious social themes of the film notwithstanding, Qureshi retains his trademark tongue in cheek style, and we see a bunch of zany characters make their appearance on screen as the movie’s plot thickens, such as the game-show host modeled on Amir Liaqat.
 With Load Wedding, Qureshi proves that he is a deft auteur of the romantic-comedy as well as the social themed-genre, maturely handling both the areas of the film.

-To sum up, Load Wedding is a wholesome Eid entertainer.
+Load Wedding is a wholesome Eid entertainer.
 While it may not have all the bells and whistles of its two big-budget competitors, this is a film with a heart in the right place, with an engaging screenplay and good performances to boot.
 Watch it till the end, and it is bound to win you over.